We reverse engineer geek leadership

 We decode clashes between geeks and non-geeks.

 "I was initially very sceptical on how she could help, but Adelina cut through the bullshit and got down the essence of the issues and who helped me understand how to improve.
 Wish I’d worked with you 20 years ago. "

 "Adelina's course had the most positive impact on me out of all the soft skills courses I went on.
 Based on my team's and manager's feedback, they perceive me as more patient and less blunt than before."

-Patrick Wohlschlegel, Senior Product Manager, ARM
+Patrick Wohlschlegel, SPM, ARM

 About The Geek Whisperer